 What News, Blogs and Magazines to Monitor if You’re in PR

 Although PR professionals are usually seen as news-shapers, we’re also news-makers, especially as our industry continues to evolve at an ever-increasing rate.
-And whether it’s tips on how to utilize new social media management tools or an analysis of the latest communications disaster, the PR trades do a vital job in keeping our industry up-to-date.
+And whether it’s tips on how to utilize new social media management tools or an analysis of the latest communications disaster, the PR trades do a vital job to monitor media.

 Below, I’ve rounded up my five to-go sites for PR news and industry updates in the US: